keithalewis/math/coro.md

 		yield i
 		i = i + 1
 ```
-The first time the coroutine is called a counter is set to 0 and the first
+The first time the coroutine is called a counter is set to 0.
-pass through the loop sets the yield statement as the continuation point
+The first pass through the loop sets the statement after yield as the
-and returns 0.
-Then next time it is resumed execution starts from the
+continuation point and returns 0.
+Then next time it is resumed the
-yield stament and the counter is incremented.
-The second pass through
+counter is incremented and the second pass through the loop sets a new
-the loop sets a new continuation point and returns 1.
+continuation point and returns 1.
 Rinse and repeat.

 ## The Life of a Coroutine